matcornic/subify/README.md

 subify dl <path_to_your_video> -o
 # Download subtitle with french language, and open with your default player
 subify dl <path_to_your_video> -o -l fr
+# Download subtitle with french language, if not found spanish, if not found english, then open with your default player
+subify dl <path_to_your_video> -o -l fr,es,en
 ```

 ## Documentation